sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 - Rancher
 ---

-Following the construction of our Kubernetes Experiment cluster: a small intermission to show you how to easily add a virtual machine to the Kubernetes cluster and how to update the Kubernetes version.
+Continuation of the construction of our Kubernetes cluster for experimentation: a small intermission to show you how to easily add a virtual machine to the Kubernetes cluster and how to update the Kubernetes version.

 ## Preparing a new virtual machine

-We will first create a new virtual machine with the help of Docker Machine by providing it with the same features as the existing virtual machine:
+We will first create a new virtual machine with the help of Docker Machine by providing it the same parameters as the existing virtual machine:

 * the virtualization solution used: VirtualBox
-* the download address of the ISO image of RancherOS (here in version 1.4.1)
+* the download URL of the RancherOS ISO image (here in version 1.4.1
 * the number of CPUs of the virtual machine: 1
 * the size of the virtual machine disk: about 10 GB
 * the size of the virtual machine memory: 2 GB
 * the name of the virtual machine: minikluster-2

-I will spare you for this time the detail of the return of the order:
+I will spare you for this time the details of the return of the command:

 ```shell
 $ docker-machine create --driver virtualbox --virtualbox-boot2docker-url https://github.com/rancher/os/releases/download/v1.4.1/rancheros.iso --virtualbox-cpu-count 1 --virtualbox-disk-size 10000 --virtualbox-memory 2048 minikluster-2